-We trace our history back to the birth of the trade union movement in the UK’s industrial towns and cities.
-Over the decades, as the world of work has changed, we have changed too.
+We have always been a part of the trade union movement in the UK’s industrial towns and cities.
+Over the decades, as the world of work has changed, we have changed too – Read our story.

 Traditionally, once a factory or steelworks closed the union would leave too.
 Community’s founding unions took a different approach, particularly in the steel industry.